Communication situations are any kind of situation in which communication takes place.

 As status update meetings are a regular occurrence, they need to be highly efficient and effective.
 Here’s how to make the most of your status update meetings:

-• Consider sharing info on progress in advance — Depending on the number of team members and how tightly packed your agenda is, you might want to consider sharing your status updates in the written form before the meeting.
-That way, you can all come prepared to discuss any difficulties and share ideas;
+• Consider sharing info on progress in advance.
+Depending on the team’s size, you might want to consider sharing your status updates in the written form before the meeting.
+That way, you can all come prepared to discuss any difficulties and share ideas.

-• Don’t let a narrow topic overtake the meeting — If there’s a particular topic a few of the team members are particularly concerned about, it’s best to take it to another, separate meeting or discuss it in another way and not sidetrack the main discussion;
+• Don’t let a narrow topic overtake the meeting.
+If there’s a particular topic a few of the team members are particularly concerned about, it’s best to take it to another, separate meeting or discuss it in another way.

-• Make sure every voice is heard — The purpose of this type of meeting is to get a status update from every team member, so make sure everyone provides at least some input and don’t let a couple of people “hijack” the meeting.
+• Make sure every voice is heard.
+This meeting’s purpose is to get a status update from every team member, so make sure everyone provides at least some input and don’t let a couple of people “hijack” the meeting.

 Decision-making meetings